-Based on our ability to meet our Mission and manage the needs of our Members.
-Evaluate the need for an additional staffing for response, maintenance, or other needs.
+- Based on our ability to meet our Mission and manage the needs of our Members.
+Evaluate the need for an additional staffing for response, maintenance, or other needs. - 2.
+Hire replacements in time to train prior to projected retirement dates, this could lead to times of over staffing in the short term however pay off in the long term with continuity of operations.